• Hot Rolled Steel Sheet / Coil - SAE J403 System 1

 Our Hot-Rolled Steel Sheets and Coils are applied to a wide range of uses such as automobile, electrical appliance, machinery manufacturing, container manufacturing, shipbuilding, bridge, pipeline, and receive high acclaim from our customers for its excellent quality.

-- Q: How are steel coils used in the production of roofing sheets?
+Q: How are steel coils priced in the market?

 Send your message to us